-Knight is accused of running over two men, killing one of them, during an argument.
+He is accused of running over the two men during an argument.

-The survivor is Cle Sloan, 51, who in testimony this week declined to identify Knight as his attacker because Sloan doesn't want to be a "snitch" who sends Knight to prison, according to CNN affiliates KABC and KTLA.
+In court testimony earlier this month, Sloan, 51, declined to identify Knight as his attacker because Sloan doesn’t want to be a “snitch” who sends Knight to prison, according to CNN affiliates KABC and KTLA.

-Prosecutors offered Sloan immunity, but he still refused to testify against Knight on Monday, the affiliates reported.
+Prosecutors offered Sloan immunity, but he still refused to testify against Knight during the preliminary hearing, the affiliates reported.

-In the video, the truck pulls into the entrance of the Compton restaurant, and he is then approached by Sloan, who was working security on the site.
+In the video, the truck pulls into the entrance of the Compton restaurant and is approached by Sloan, who was working security at the site.

 The two men appear to talk for a few moments, with Knight still in his vehicle.
 Suddenly, the vehicle backs up, knocking Sloan to the ground.
 While still in reverse, the truck moves out of range of the security camera.

-The vehicle is then seen zooming forward, back into camera range, running over Sloan a second time, and then running over a second man, Carter, a former rap music label owner.
+The vehicle is then seen zooming forward, back into camera range, running over Sloan a second time, and then running over the second man, Carter, a former rap music label owner.